1. Help Center

 • Here, the relationship is between the child and the parent objective.

-• These objectives cannot be shared or linked to any other objectives or plans.
+• These objectives cannot be linked to any other objectives or plans.

 • Use them when you want to break down your parent objective to more focused and actionable outcomes which can be executed by specific individuals.